-If your card is lost or stolen, VISA’s Zero Liability Policy protects you from any unauthorized charges—whether made online or in person.†
+If your card is lost or stolen, MasterCard’s Zero Liability Policy protects you from any unauthorized charges—whether made online or in person.†

 Your debit card has an EMV chip to keep fraudsters at bay, plus a 3-digit security code to verify your identity for purchases.

 MasterCard monitors activity on your debit card around the clock to help detect suspicious activity.

 If misplaced, your debit card can be temporarily locked—and unlocked—with a tap in the Stash app.9